 A teacher may use up to two of the following AFD codes to help a student identify where specific improvements need to be made with their learning.
-These codes will also help parents identify areas to work on with their child.
+These codes are intended as a focus to help parents and carers identify areas to work on with their children.
 The school will use these codes to support and develop achievement.

-Areas For Development: (KS3)
+Areas for Development: (KS4 and 5)

+/ 11 Out 101 Du Aicas for bevelopment: (Not and b)

-Α Attendance in lessons K Kit and equipment
+Α Attendance(lesson)Homework K Kit/ equipment

-11

 В Behaviour L Listening

-C Coursework or controlled N Non participation
+С Coursework/ controlled assessment and non-exam assessment (NEA) N Non participation

-assessment and · ·

-non-exam assessment (NEA)

 E Effort 0 Organisation

 Н Homework R Revision

 D Contribute to class discussion

 G Greater depth of written analysis

-ı Independent learning
+Independent learning

 S Incorporate more subject specific terminology in work

 Х Examination technique/ practice examination questions

-Form Tutor: Attitude To Learning
+Form Tutor: Attitude To Learning (ATL)

 (4) EXCELLENT The student voluntarily contributes to form/ house activities and always has high standards in respect of their uniform.
-There is a high level of attendance, and he/she is always punctual to form time.
+There is a high level of attendance and he/she is always punctual to form time.
 (3) GOOD The student will contribute to form/ house activities if requested to.
 Occasionally needs to be reminded about standards in respect of uniform.
 Attendance is good and the student is normally punctual to form time.
 (2) INCONSISTENT He/she shows little engagement towards form/ house activities.
 The student regularly needs to be reminded about the quality of their uniform.
 Attendance is below the school average and the student is often late to form time or does not attend at all.
 (1) POOR There is no engagement in form/ house activities.
 He/ she regularly, does not comply with school standards with respect to uniform.
 Attendance is poor and the student is regularly late to form time or does not attend at all.
 (0) INSUFFICIENT INFORMATION Extremely poor attendance to school makes it impossible to comment.